honeycombio/observability-day-workshop/README.md

 Visit [http://localhost:8080]()

 Click the "GO" button.
 Then wait.
+You will see the meminator generating picture with phrases on it.

 ## Improving the tracing